For over two years I’ve been crisscrossing Europe by train with a dog.

 We cover some countries below, and more information train ticketing for pets is also available from Trainline, which also in our study offered the cheapest pan-European tickets and the smartest routing.

 We’ve noted that Renfe’s website is full of errors and only half translated, so you may want the Google Translate extension installed on your browser before you proceed.
-Trainline is far easier to use for Spain (and the tickets are the same price), but if you need a pet ticket as described below this must be purchased directly from Renfe.
+Trainline is far easier to use for Spain (and the routes have the same pricing), but if you need a pet ticket as described below this must be purchased directly from Renfe.

 Dogs weighing less than 10 kg. and in carriers can ride on Renfe’s AVE (high speed), Larga Distancia (long distance), Avant, and Media Distancia Convencional (conventional medium distance) trains for free in these classes: Preferente, Cama Preferente o Gran Clase y Asiento Gran Confort (preferred, preferred bed, great class, great comfort).
 But in the Turista or Turista+ classes, you must buy an additional ticket for your dog, which costs an additional 25%.
 This option can be found by first selecting your ticket from a search, and then selecting “additional ticket options” below the purchase button on the right-hand side.
 You will then have to re-select your ticket time from a confusing grid (pay attention to the classes at the top of the columns, and the icon definitions at the bottom).
 Afterwards, you will be taken to a purchase page that shows your ticket and an option towards the bottom for “Ticket for Pets”.